mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/metawrap/output/directory` indicates the path to the output directory where the output folders of the prokaryotic module will be written.
 * The `/path/to/assembly/file` indicates the path to the file of the assemblies.
 * The `/path/to/final_pure_reads_1.fastq` indicates the path to the file of the forward clean reads.
-* The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.
+* The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reversed clean reads.
 * The `-c` indicates the minimum completeness for archaeal and bacterial bins.
 * The `-x` indicates the maximum contamination for archaeal and bacterial bins.
-* The `--q` indicates lower limit of quality for the filtering for the optional step of quality control (optional).
+* The `--q` indicates the lower limit of quality for the filtering for the optional step of quality control (optional).

 In the final output folder the user can find: